-Murabaha to the purchase orderer
+Murabaha to the purchase order

-Murabaha to the purchase orderer represents the sale of goods at cost plus an agreed profit.
-Murabaha receivables consist of deferred sales transaction agreements and are stated net of deferred profits, any amounts written off and provision for impairment, if any.
-Promise made in the Murabaha to the purchase orderer is not obligatory upon the customer.
+Murabaha to the purchase order represents the sale of goods at cost plus an agreed profit.
+Murabaha receivables consist of deferred sales transaction agreements.
+Promise made in the Murabaha to the purchase order is not obligatory upon the customer.